When you’re interviewing for a job, you may be asked the question “Where do you see yourself in five years?” What an intimidating question!

 To help you answer this question, we’re going to discuss what employers are looking for in your answer, and provide tips you can use to answer this question.
 We’ll also walk through a few example answers so you can prepare for this common interview question.

 There are a number of reasons why employers ask about your future in an interview.

 First, employers ask about your future because it will help them better evaluate if they can provide you with what you are looking for in a job.
-When an employer hires someone, they don’t just want that person to be around for a few months: they want the employee to be there for a long time.
+When an employer hires someone, they don’t want that person to be short term: they want the employee to be there for a long time.

 As a result, an employer will want to make sure they are interviewing people whose long-term goals meet the needs of an employer.
-Suppose you are applying for a marketing role within the company.
-If you aspire to become a web developer, you may not be a good fit for the role, because you are more likely to leave when an opportunity related to web development comes your way.
+Suppose you are applying for an entry level marketing role within the company but you aspire to be a web developer.
+Then that role may not be for you because you are more likely to leave when an opportunity related to web development comes your way.